 One day, you get a call from a hospital informing you that your spouse was in a major car accident.
-You get to the hospital to find your spouse in coma.
-In addition to feeling devastated, you're suffering from losing your spouse's support and care.
+You get to the hospital to find your injured spouse in a coma after suffering a brain injury.
+Besides feeling devastated, you're suffering from the loss of your spouse's support and care.
 If the other driver was negligent, you may be able to receive compensation for the loss of companionship and affection.
-Read on to learn about proving loss of consortium in a car accident claim.

 What Is Loss of Consortium?

 Unlike other types of car accident claims, loss of consortium is brought by a close family member of the accident victim (a spouse, parent, or child).
 Although most loss of consortium cases involve a spouse of the injured party, they can also apply to a relationship between parents and children in some cases.

 Loss of consortium refers to the deprivation of the benefits of married life or parenting, such as the ability to show affection after an accident or injury.
 The injured party must have sustained serious injuries or died as a result of a car accident.

 If the injured party can no longer provide the same love, affection, intimacy, or companionship, the injury victim's spouse, child, or parent can recover damages for the loss of consortium.